- Employment Law Guide

 - Other information as OWCP may require

 Every employer shall maintain adequate records of injuries sustained by employees, including information on the disease, other impairments or disabilities, or death relating to the injury.
-Employers must make such records available for inspection by OWCP or by any state authority, and they should retain records for three years after the date of injury.
+Employers must make such records available for inspection by OWCP or by any state authority, and they should retain records for five years after the date of injury.

 In addition to reporting injuries, the Longshore Act requires employers to report payments of compensation to the district director, OWCP.
 These reports must be made when the employer makes its first voluntary compensation payment and when the employer suspends compensation payments for any reason.
 Employers use Form LS-206(http://www.dol.gov/owcp/dlhwc/ls-206.pdf) and Form LS-208(http://www.dol.gov/owcp/dlhwc/ls-208.pdf) to report this payment information.
 In addition, within 16 days after making the final compensation payment to an employee or other claimant, the employer must report the final payment to OWCP, the total amount of compensation paid, and other information about the claim.
 Employers use Form LS-208(http://www.dol.gov/owcp/dlhwc/ls-208.pdf) to report this information.